charlesvardeman/sc_spec/README.md

 Smart Containers relies on this ability to attach metadata to a container or image.
 Since a label may be an JSON array, Smart Containers attaches a **JSON-LD** serialization of the graph object to the Docker container.
 All of the previous provenance history of a Docker Object (image/container) is encoded using RDF/OWL based vocabularies.

 ### Issues in Docker
-Most Linux distributions are not designed to run inside a Docker Container since they require some sort of init system to provide system level services.
+* Most Linux distributions are not designed to run inside a Docker Container since they require some sort of init system to provide system level services.
 Docker generally only runs one process withing a container environment, although it has the capability to run multiple tasks.
 > "When your Docker container starts, only the CMD command is run.
 The only processes that will be running inside the container is the CMD command, and all processes that it spawns.
 That's why all kinds of important system services are not run automatically – you have to run them yourself."

 The [Phusion](http://phusion.github.io/baseimage-docker/) docker base images are attempting to create a set minimal "init" environment based on Ubuntu such that services (databases, connectors, etc) may be run concurrently instead of using the Docker "link" methodology to provide the service by connecting multiple containers.

+* A second issue is the inability to directly write a label without changing the state of the container or image.
+Because the label must be specified as part of the run command line or as part of the Dockerfile during a build operation, an additional run command must be executed to "attach" the label metadata from the previous operation.
+This creates a mismatch between the checksums of objects referred to in the provenance graph and the current container or image object which is always referring to the parent objects checksum, not itself.

 ## RDF
 The Resource Description Framework (RDF) is a framework for representing and linking data within the World Wide Web infrastructure [[RDF1.1](http://www.w3.org/TR/rdf11-concepts/)], and is a graph-based data model, where the core structure of the abstract syntax is a set of triples, each consisting of a subject, a predicate and an object.
 The idea is that we want relationship identifiers that form a "Knowledge Graph" and represent [things not strings](https://googleblog.blogspot.com/2012/05/introducing-knowledge-graph-things-not.html).

 ![Subject-Predicate-Object](./assets/rdf-graph.png)

 There are several serialization syntaxes for storing and exchanging RDF such as [Turtle](http://www.w3.org/TR/turtle/) and [JSON-LD](http://www.w3.org/TR/json-ld/).
-When creating new RDF resources, Turtle is regarded as a more human *readable* serialization although JSON-LD has the advantage of being .
+When creating new RDF resources, Turtle is regarded as a more human *readable* serialization although JSON-LD has the advantage of being JSON compliant.
 Servers should implement content negotiation in order to handle different serialization formats.
+Additionally, the W3C has created an extension of Turtle for publication of RDF datasets called [Trig](http://www.w3.org/TR/trig/) such that there is support for representing a complete RDF Dataset that may contain multiple graphs.
+Because JSON-LD supports the `@Graph` construct, RDF serialized in Trig *should* be also able to be serialized in JSON-LD but may not be as "human readable".

 ## Linked Data Principles